dillonj0/.github/profile/webServers/https/https.md

 Secure your web server communication by configuring Caddy to request a certificate from Let's Encrypt for you domain name.

-Submit a URL for web server's hostname to the Canvas assignment.
+Submit a URL for your web server's hostname to the Canvas assignment.

 Don't forget to update your GitHub startup repository notes.md with all of the things you learned and want to remember.